someodd/someodd.github.io/_showcase/gopherden.md

 Below is a photo of me using Lagrange to visit the forum on my phone:

 ![Langrange client on a phone, visiting a gopherden forum](/assets/showcase/gopherden/lagrange-gopherden-phone.png).

+## Setting up a server the lazy way

+As of the time I'm writing this I don't have a `systemd` integration or Debian package, so an easy set up is:

+1. clone the repo and `cd` into it
+1. make sure `nixpkgs` is installed on your system with `experimental-features = flakes nix-command` in your `~/.config/nix/nix.conf`
+1. start a GNU Screen session `screen -S services`
+1. `nix develop`
+1. `nix run .#gopherden -- launch`

+There you go!
+Keep in mind if you send the exit signal (I think) inside of `nix develop` the database gets wiped.